openSUSE/news-o-o/_posts/2010-07-08-call-for-volunteers-moderators-for-the-german-forums-needed.markdown

   * good knowledge in Linux, specially in openSUSE, and you should have motivation to share it.

-  * good knowledge in writing German.Â  So you should be able to explain complicated things in an easy way.
+  * good knowledge in writing German.
+So you should be able to explain complicated things in an easy way.

-  * be patient, sympathetic, andÂ  gently.
+  * be patient, sympathetic, and  gently.
 RTFM is not a solution.

   * have enough time to search posts in the forums that need a review.